Covariance Stabilization for a class of Stochastic Discrete-time Linear Systems using the S-Variable Approach: Exact covariance characterization in the SMPC framework

 In the case of control without constraints, this is a classical robust state-feedback problem that can be solved with LMI techniques (see for example in \cite{Ebihara2015}).
 In the case of a tube-based stochastic MPC implementation, $v_k$ can be designed by a deterministic MPC strategy \cite{Arcari2023}.

-The following proposition establishes the dynamics of the error covariance related to system~(\ref{Eq:sys_dyn}) which is a direct extension of Theorem~1 in \cite{Moussa2025}.
-The reader is refereed to that work for the detailed proof.
+The following proposition gives the error covariance dynamics of system~(\ref{Eq:sys_dyn}) which is a direct extension of Theorem~1 in \cite{Moussa2025}.
+The reader is referred to that work for the detailed proof. \begin{proposition} The dynamics of the error covariance related to system~(\ref{Eq:sys_dyn}) is given by: